DaoCloud/DaoCloud-docs/docs/en/docs/kairship/instance/README.md

 - Instance Search

-    You can use the search function at the top of the instance list to quickly retrieve the instance you need.
+    You can use the search feature at the top of the instance list to quickly retrieve the instance you need.

     Support fuzzy match of cluster names.